AntennaPod/AntennaPod/CONTRIBUTING.md

 * `./gradlew :core:testPlayDebugUnitTest`

 ### Running Integration Tests
-* Start and AVD or plug in your phone
+* Start an AVD or plug in your phone
 * `sh .github/workflows/runTests.sh`